 You have the right to an attorney after being arrested for domestic violence – either private counsel or a public defender if you cannot afford an attorney.
 Utilize this right to protect yourself by hiring a skilled domestic violence defense lawyer in Scottsdale.
 The strength of your defense can make all the difference to the outcome of your case.
 When your future is at stake, the right lawyer will devise a defense that is designed for optimal results.

-If you have been accused of domestic violence in Arizona, it is essential that you contact a defense attorney as soon as possible to support your case.
+If you have been accused of domestic violence in Arizona, it is essential that you contact a criminal defense attorney as soon as possible to support your case.
 Your Scottsdale criminal defense attorney will collect evidence and review how the law and the outcome of other cases apply to the unique facts and circumstances of your charge.
 The prosecution can only charge defendants with crimes that they can prove each and every element of beyond a reasonable doubt, and your Scottsdale domestic violence lawyer ensures that the law is fairly applied to the decision in your case.

 Connecting with a dedicated Scottsdale domestic violence lawyer from The Law Offices of John Phebus will provide you with the support you need to achieve the best possible outcome in your case.

-Reach out to schedule a consultation or call (623) 400-5675 to discuss options on how we can put forward the best possible defense in your domestic violence charge.
+Reach out to schedule a free consultation or call (623) 400-5675 to discuss options on how we can put forward the best possible defense in your domestic violence charge.